x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mailbox-moves.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 9c0a0bc9-2a39-4cf0-aa6e-6e5ef3fd38b5
-description: "Summary: Learn about moving and migrating mailboxes in Exchange Server 2016 and 2019, and the enhanced capabilities in the batch move architecture."
+description: "Summary: Learn about moving and migrating mailboxes in Exchange Server 2016 and Exchange Server 2019, and the enhanced capabilities in the batch move architecture."
 ---

 # Mailbox moves in Exchange Server